Fort Parker State Park

-Fort Parker State Park is a Texas state park near Mexia and to Limestone County seat Groesbeck, Texas.
+Fort Parker State Park is a 1458.8 acre Texas state park in Limestone County, Texas, United States near the City of Mexia.
+The park is named after Fort Parker, the site of a notable Comanche raid in 1836.
+The park opened in 1941 and is administered by the Texas Parks and Wildlife Department.

+History

 The city of Mexia and three local landowners donated the land creating the park in 1935.
 From 1935 to 1942, Civilian Conservation Corps Company 3807(C) built roads, recreational facilities, the concession building and a 423 ft dam of limestone, concrete, and soil across the Navasota River, creating Lake Fort Parker.
 The park was dedicated by former Texas Governor Pat Neff and opened to the public in May 1941.

-Fort Parker State Park has three hike-and-bike trails: Springfield trail (1.5-mile loop), Navasota River Trail (0.5 mile one way), and Baines Creek Trail (2.5 miles one way).
-The Bur Oak Trail (0.5-mile loop) is a nature trail with an interpretive guide pamphlet available.

-Trees in the park include bur oak, water oak, blackjack oak, pecan, and eastern red cedar (juniper).
-Other plants that can be found are American beautyberry and sumac.